marcelohama/cart-woocommerce/woo-mercado-pago-module/README.txt

 * Mercado Pago Coupon of Discounts
 	- This feature lets Mercado Pago and merchants to use campaigns of discount created in their Mercado Pago accounts.
 * Improvements
-	- Improved credentials validation algorithm.
+	- Improved credentials validation algorithm;
+	- Improved checkout data, with more clean info for product image.

 = v2.0.5 (07/07/2016) =
 * Bug fixes